-Dear Mr. Doyle:
+Dear Mr. Dovle:

-The East Bay Community Foundation applauds the East Bay Regional Park District's emphasis on health and outdoor activity.
-With that in mind, I am writing on behalf of the Foundation in support of the East Bay Regional Park District's application for a Community Transformation Grant (CTG).
+I applaud the East Bay Regional Park District's emphasis on health and outdoor activity.
+With that in mind, I am writing in support of the East Bay Regional Park District's application for a Community Transformation Grant (CTG).

-One of the key elements which make the East San Francisco Bay area a healthy and vibrant place to live is the tremendous asset of the East Bay Regional Park District.
+One of the key elements which make the East San Francisco Bay area a healthy and vibrant place to live is the tremendous asset of the East Bay Regional Park District (EBRPD).
 With 112,000 acres of accessible parkland, 1,200 miles of trails and thousands of education, recreation and interpretive programs - the District plays a critical role in both the physical and mental wellness of our region, as well as providing a substantial health and quality of life benefit.
 Indeed, the District has been a preventative health care provider in the East Bay for 78 years.

-Over the years, the District has supported the international Healthy Parks, Healthy People (HPHP) initiative - the only regional or local government to do so in the United States.
-In support of HPHP, the District proposes to lead a multi-sector collaborative - the Get Outdoors!
+EBRPD has distinguished itself as the only regional or local government entity in the United States to support the international Healthy Parks, Healthy People (HPHP).
+It is therefore logical and highly commendable for the District to propose to lead a multi-sector collaborative - the Get Outdoors!
 (GO!)
-Network for Healthy Kids - to further strengthen the relationship between health, education and outdoor activity providers.
+Network for Kids Health - to further strengthen the relationship between health, education and outdoor activity providers.
 The GO!
 Network brings together the Oakland Unified School District, West Contra Costa County Unified School District, Alameda County Office of Education, Children's Hospital in Oakland, the U.C.
 Berkeley Center for Weight and Health, and EcoVillage (a regional non-profit focusing on sustainable, healthy food and nutrition).
 This well-rounded collaborative uniquely addresses the CTG strategic directive number two - Active Living and Healthy Eating - in the impacted communities of Oakland and Richmond, California.